-This tour starts in Stockholm, one of the world's most beautiful capitals, then travels by train to Kiruna to stay at the Icehotel, then to Abikso National Park, an area of wild and astonishing beauty, and the perfect destination to view the Northern lights.
+This tour starts in Stockholm, one of the world's most beautiful capitals, then travels by train to Kiruna to stay at the Icehotel, then to Abisko National Park, an area of wild and astonishing beauty, and the perfect destination to view the Northern Lights.
 Then continue into Norway, to Narvik and on to Tromso, the Capital of the Arctic!

 On arrival in Stockholm, make your own way to your hotel.
 Stockholm, the 'Beauty on the Water', is undoubtedly one of the most beautiful capitals in the world, built on 14 islands and protected from the sea by the Skargarden archipelago.
 Explore Gamla Stan's charming, narrow cobbled streets, take a canal cruise, see the Royal Palace, the Parliament Buildings, or the City Hall with its famous Blue Hall and Golden Room.
 Overnight in Stockholm at Clarion Amaranten Hotel or Scandic Downtown Camper Hotel or similar.